phiresky/blog/posts/2019/rga--ripgrep-for-zip-targz-docx-odt-epub-jpg.md

 </pre>

-and it will recursively find a regex in pdfs and pptx slides, including if some of them are zipped up.
+and it will recursively find a string in pdfs, including if some of them are zipped up.

 You can do mostly the same thing with [`pdfgrep -r`][pdfgrep], but you will miss content in other file types and it will be much slower: